nguyendinhthi0705/Setup-Amazon-Q/2-Setup-IAM-SSO/Readme.md

 # Step by step to setup SSO with Amazon Q
  - Configuare your IAM Identity Center
+ This document will guide your to setup Identity Provider for Amazon Q via IAM Identity Center.
+To confign IAM Identity Center, please try this <a href="https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html">link</a>
 ## Setup Application SSO
 1. Go to "IAM Identity Center" and choose Applications tab
 2. Click Add Application